Recently at our Slide Design training, a participant asked us if there is a fast and easy way to make puzzles in PowerPoint.

 How can you use puzzles in a presentation?

 The puzzle shape can be very useful and play various roles within slides.
-You can put puzzles together and form different shapes – lines or square.
+You can put puzzles together and form different shapes – lines or squares.
 The scattered jigsaw puzzle can show, for example, the concept of a mess, or a problem that can be easily solved.

 If you are interested in visualizing concepts in presentations,